 Prior to attending Loyola, Mike graduated from Illinois State University in 2010, where he was a merit scholarship recipient and was awarded the Illinois State University Outstanding Attorney Award in both 2009 and 2010.
 He was further recognized as an All-Collegiate Outstanding Attorney by the American Mock Trial Association.
 While attending Illinois State, Mike worked as a clerk at Corboy & Demetrio, where he aided in the creation of an electronic docketing system as well as researched and drafted memoranda regarding liability in wrongful death actions.

-Mike is actively involved in the community, serving as a committee member for the Howlett Cup Committee which facilitates an annual high school mock trial competition among a diverse group of Chicago area Catholic schools.
-He has been appointed to serve as the Committee’s Director for 2019.
+Mike is actively involved in the community, serving as a committee member for the Howlett Cup Committee, which facilitates an annual high school mock trial competition among a diverse group of Chicago area Catholic schools.
+He was appointed to serve as the Committee’s Director in 2019.

 Joan Marie Corboy Scholarship for Leadership and Trial Advocacy

 Philip H. Corboy Trial Advocacy Endowed Scholarship